Kwevan/42-ranking/Readme.md

 <a href="https://find-peers.herokuapp.com/"><H3>Projects doing</h3></a>

+Not really working anymore due to curriculum changes.
+RIP

 Only works for the inner circle

 Again I use the Paris rules for every campuses, this is why in some campuses some people are misplaced.